amatur/cse597_solvers/README.md

 ./main.out

 # This should output
-Total ticks taken by CPU for Forward Substitution: 3 Total ticks taken by CPU for Backward Substitution: 3 Total ticks taken by CPU for LU Decomposition: 72 Total ticks taken by CPU for Jacobi: 115
+Total ticks taken by CPU for LU Decomposition Only: 108 Total ticks taken by CPU for Forward Substitution: 4 Total ticks taken by CPU for Backward Substitution: 6 Total ticks taken by CPU for LU Decomposition: 170 Total ticks taken by CPU for Jacobi: 113

 # In order to find the optimization flags
 ./cycleThrough.sh

+# To get the memory requirements

+/usr/bin/time -v ./main.out